Black hole -- galaxy scaling relations in FIRE: the importance of black hole location and mergers: Methodology

-In the early Universe, the centering methods we used can lead to gas poor central regions.
-Strong stellar feedback is the most likely physical mechanism responsible for such evacuated central regions.
-The dynamics of the SMBH determines its location in the galaxy.
-Therefore, it can have an important effect on early SMBH growth, in addition to the suppression by stellar feedback \citep{Angles-Alcazar+17b} which is seen in either case.
+SMBHs are placed either at the centre of mass (COM) or the maximum density centre (MAX) of each halo as provided by AHF.
+The former is defined as the centre of mass of the gas, star, and dark matter particles on the finest level of refinement of the host halo.
+Therefore, the COM often represents a typical environment in the central region of the host halo.
+The MAX is calculated as the position of the highest-density cell within the halo by AHF.
+These positions typically correspond to dense star clusters or gas clouds.
+Clearly, the SMBH placement can have a substantial impact on the early SMBH growth, in addition to the role played by stellar feedback \citep{Angles-Alcazar+17c}.

+The difference between the two centering approaches is shown in physical units in \Cref{fig:halo center diff for MAX and COM} for simulation A1 with FIRE-2 physics.
+The center positions differ by $0.5-1.0$ kpc at relatively high redshift ($z\gtrsim5$) and the difference becomes much smaller ($<100$ pc) at later times.
+This behavior is potentially linked to the transition in galactic structure from an irregular morphology at high redshift to well-settled disc galaxies at later times \citep{Sparre::etal::2017, Stern::etal::2020}.

-Once the halo centres are identified, we use AHF \textsc{MergerTree} to map the haloes between snapshots.
-Our sample consists of the most massive halo in each simulation and all haloes above $10^{10} M_\odot$ for $6$ simulations that reach $z \leq 1$.
-Selected samples of haloes and their progenitors satisfy the following selection criteria.
-The mass fraction of high-resolution dark matter particles is larger than $98\%$ so that haloes are not significantly polluted with low-resolution dark matter particles.
-Progenitor haloes have at least $10^7 M_\odot$ of stellar mass within $10\%$ of their virial radii.
-The radii of the central galaxies are defined as $\mathrm{10\%}$ of their virial radii.
-We define the velocity of each SMBH as the average velocity of the $100$ youngest star particles in its vicinity (within $R_0$, see \cref{sect:AccretionRatesGTDA}).
-It is useful to note here that our post-processing analysis is performed in the rest-frame of the SMBH of the given galaxy.
+Our sample consists of the most massive halo in each simulation and of all the haloes above $M_{\rm halo}=10^{10} M_\odot$ at the final simulation snapshot in the $6$ simulations that run to $z \lesssim 1$ (FIRE-1 A1 and A4, and FIRE-2 A1, A2, A4, and A8).
+Our selection is subject to the following contamination condition.
+The mass fraction of high-resolution dark matter particles is required to be larger than $98\%$ so that haloes are not significantly polluted with low-resolution dark matter particles.
+Progenitors of selected halos are traced back in time with the AHF \textsc{MergerTree} tool.
+We only consider progenitors with a stellar mass of at least $10^7 M_\odot$ within $10\%$ of their virial radii \citep{Moore::etal::1998, Devriendt::etal::2010}.
+Progenitors of lower stellar mass do not host a SMBH in our model and are thus neglected in this study.